michaeluno/amazon-auto-links/readme.txt

 - **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.
 - **Templates** - You can design the output with the template system.
 - **Product Feeds** - subscribe the unit outputs as RSS or JSON so that you can import unit outputs into other sites.
+- **Custom Buttons** - define your custom buttons and insert it to the unit output. and more.

+= Unit Types =
+- **Category** - pick your category that matches your site topic.
+- **Tag** - you can display products by tag.
+- **Search** - you can create a unit of a search result.

+= Widgets =
+- **By Units** - choose the created units to display in the widget.
+- **Contextual Search** - with this, you don't have to create a unit.
+It will automatically searches products relating to the currently displayed page contents.

+To get started, create a unit first and display it with widgets, shortcode, or auto-insert.

 = Supported Language =
+- English
 - Japanese

 == Installation ==